 McMillen Health's endowment funds consist of donor-restricted and board-designated endowments.
 While donor-restricted endowment funds are not available for general expenditure, the income from these donor-restricted endowments is available for operating purposes.
+Other than the annual distribution of endowment net assets for expenditures, the Board of Directors does not intend to use the board designated endowment funds for general operating expenditures; however, it has the ability to do so.

 McMillen Health has adopted a prudent approach to spending and reinvestment that requires using a spending formula to provide protection against inflation over time.
-The actual distribution amount is determined by recommendation from Finance Committee and staff to the full Board of Directors.
+The actual distribution amount is determined by recommendation from the Finance Committee and staff to the full Board of Directors.